ioanazelko/dustfizz3D/README.md

 ### Dust reddening data

-Step 1, get the 3D reddening data, at the highest resolution.
+#### Step 1, getting 3D reddening data, at the highest resolution.

+The data folder already has the 3D dust reddening map used for this analysis, so you do not need to regenerate it.
+However, if you wanted to regenerate it, you could use the code in the module:
+#### Step 2.Match the resolution of the maps
+Smooth the map to match the resolution of the planck map.
+In fact, I had to smooth that map as well, bringing both to 10 arcminutes.

 Step 2.
 Decide the binning for it
 In the verision from Zelko2022, nside 1024 was used, and 17 distance bins.

-Step 3.
-Smooth the map to match the resolution of the planck map.
-In fact, I had to smooth that map as well, bringing both to 10 arcminutes.

 For Step 1, the code is in: